🎠Animation Sequencer

 Known Conflicts

 The components Animation Sequencer and Animation Clips cannot be used simultaneously on the same object.
 This is because the Animation Clips behavior automatically disables and bypasses the Animator component, which is required by Animation Sequencer.
+To use both these techniques in the same scene, the object would need to be duplicated, one with Animation Sequencer setup, and the other with Animation Clips.

 Inspector Overview